jjcrofts77/Linear-Systems-MATH30451/README.md

    - Jordan nomal form
    - JNF: The case of the $3 \times 3$ matrix

 ### Chapter 3 Linear systems of first order differential and difference equations
-   - Homogeneous systems of equations
+   - Homogeneous systems of ODEs
-      - Linear Systems of ODEs
-      - Linear systems of difference equations
+   - Homogeneous systems of difference equations
-   - Inhomogeneous systems of equations
-      - Linear systems of ODEs
+   - Inhomogeneous systems of ODEs
-      - Linear systems of difference equations
+   - Inhomogeneous systems of difference equations

 ### Chapter 4 Controllability , observability and stability
    - Controllability